Chicago Portage: First Europeans

-Detail from a French map (1775) showing the Chicago Portage.
+Detail from a French map (1755) showing the Chicago Portage.

-The explorers entered the Mississippi River near what is now modern-day Wyalusing State Park, south of Prairie du Chien.
+The explorers entered the Mississippi River near what is now Wyalusing State Park, south of Prairie du Chien, Wisconsin.
 They explored the river and then returned to Michilimakinac by a different route on the advice of Native Americans they had encountered along the way, who told them that there was a better way to return to Lake Michigan.
-Travelling by stages up the Illinois River to the Des Plaines River, in September 1673 members of the Kaskaskia, a tribe of the Illinois Confederation, guided Jolliet and Marquette to the western end of what became known as the Chicago Portage.
+Travelling by stages up the Illinois River to the Des Plaines River, in September 1673 members of the Kaskaskia, a tribe of the Illinois Confederation, guided Jolliet and Marquette to the western end of the Chicago Portage.

 During the 18th century, the Chicago Portage was one of the most strategic locations in the interior of the North American continent for the French.
 In particular, it provided an easy connection between the French cities of Montreal and New Orleans.
 An indication of the importance of portages that could potentially make this connection is shown in early maps of the region.
-For example, this French map of the western regions of New France, published 1755, shows the "R.(iviere) et Port de Checageu" (River and Port of Checageu), and the "Portage des Chenes" (the portage of oak trees), the name the French originally gave to the portage.
+For example, this French map of the western regions of New France, published 1755, shows the "R.(iviere) et Port de Checageu" (River and Port of Checageu), and the "Portage des Chenes" (the portage of oaks), the name the French originally gave to the portage.